ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 Here are my solutions to the "Advent of code" challenge of 2021 implemented in bash.
 See https://adventofcode.com/2021

 I tried to implement "smart" bash solutions (see at the end, "Algorithmic tricks"), that rely on fast GNU/Linux utilities like grep, sed, sort... (the way I use bash in real life), but most of the time my goal was readability and compliance with shellcheck, not terseness or efficiency.
 I am an old (retired) proficient bash programmer, so my goal here is not to learn bash, but rather un-learn some bad dirty habits accumulated over the years and force myself to code in a "shellcheck-friendly" modern way.
+Only once (for day 24) I resorting to having the bash script generate C code to compile a brute force calculation part.

 Although I invented, designed and implemented a commercial programming language (The SML - System Management Language - in the Bull ISM Network Management platform), and worked professionnally with "real" languages, I grew in love with bash because the intellectual challenges it poses to write efficient code, making mundane tasks exciting, and that it (nearly) never breaks backwards compatibility, a code that runs now will still run in 20 years and more...
 And since I retired in 2021 I now have time to play with things, and discovered the "Advent of code" challenge.